 A risk factor is something that increases your likelihood of getting a disease or condition.

-It is possible to develop schizophrenia with or without the risk factors listed below.
-However, the more risk factors you have, the greater your likelihood is of developing schizophrenia.
-If you have a number of risk factors, ask your doctor what you can do to reduce your risk.
+It is possible to develop ADHD with or without the risk factors listed below.
+However, the more risk factors you have, the greater your (or your child’s) likelihood of developing ADHD.

 - Premature birth

 - Overall parental health—A child may be at a higher risk of ADHD if their parent has certain conditions, such as alcohol use disorder or conversion disorder .

 Other factors that may increase the risk of ADHD include: